plotly/dash-stylish-header/README.md

 ## Publishing to PyPI
+We encourage publishing generalized plugins to PyPI so that they're easy for other Dash developers to use.
+See the [Python Packaging User Guide](https://packaging.python.org/en/latest/tutorials/packaging-projects/#uploading-the-distribution-archives) for detailed documentation on uploading the generated wheel and source distributions.
 Before getting started, make sure you have a PyPI account and an API token, and make sure to set a unique name for your package.

 1. **Prepare the package**:
    ```bash